Faouzi1406/getcli-rust/README.md

-# A curl like to make request from the terminal. made in rust.
+# A curl like cli to make request from the terminal. made in rust.